Sizing Is Just a Number

 Shape

-If you have a narrow waist and not a fan of your hips, then an A-line shape might be the best fit for you.
-There are no golden rules for this.
-You know you have the right dress when you feel confident and beautiful, the way you’ll want to feel on your wedding day.
+Try on a few silhouettes so you can choose the one that feels most like you and fits your personal style — perhaps the princess shape, or the sleek fit-and-flare.
+You won't know until you try them on.
+Note how each dress fits your body type and whether it accentuates your best features.
+If you have a narrow waist and you're not a fan of your hips, an A-line might be the best fit.
+There are no golden rules: you know you have the right dress when you feel confident and beautiful — the way you'll want to feel on your wedding day.
+Our silhouette guide walks through all five core shapes.

 Be Yourself